 Take oats for example.
 I love my oats with berries and honey, but sometimes during my menstrual cycle I will literally wake up craving chocolate.
 Then, I allow myself to have a small kinder bar in my oats.
 Having a small amount with a filling meal will 1 get rid of that craving early in the day and 2 help fill me up so I don’t immediately want to finish another bar.

-3. Avoid aimlessly going to the gym.
+3. Avoid Aimlessly Going to the Gym!

 This is something I did a lot.
 I would go in on random days and do random machines or random HIIT classes.
 Once I got a personal trainer for just 4 weeks I had a plan in place that I could rinse and repeat for a few months so I could actually start to see progress in the gym.
 This helped so much with my motivation as I finally felt I was achieving something and making progress.
 This motivation helped me to keep on track on all aspect of my health and fitness journey as I had something else to feel good about if the scales didn’t drop every week.